 Of course, while every organization will have their own unique requirements for updating meeting spaces and systems, more and more IT leaders have begun looking to similar solutions to help modernize the meeting solutions and tackle productivity hurdles that really add up at scale.
 The following are 3 major trends emerging in efforts to modernize both meeting spaces and collaboration solutions, and the experiences they can create when they all work in sync.

-3 Big Trends in Modernizing Meeting & Collaboration Resources
+3 Big Trends in Modernizing Meeting Room Resources

 1. Smarter meeting rooms